 Billions of Dollars of Revenue to Protect

-So likewise SAP has billions of dollars’ worth of reasons to protect their ERP and other application business by raising as many barriers as possible.
-By paying off IT media sources by giving their implementation business to unethical consulting companies like Deloitte, Accenture and IBM that then recommend SAP regardless of the fit between the SAP application and the business requirement, by creating a false construct of Type 2 indirect access in order to block out competitors who have beaten them in software selections.
+So likewise, SAP has billions of dollars’ worth of reasons to protect their ERP and other application business by raising as many barriers as possible.
+By paying off IT media sources by giving their implementation business to unethical consulting companies like Deloitte, Accenture, and IBM.
+These then recommend SAP regardless of the fit between the SAP application and the business requirement, by creating a false construct of Type 2 indirect access to block out competitors who have beaten them in software selections.